mvolkmann/blog/src/nushell.md

  4 │ start   │ sirv public
 ───┴─────────┴─────────────────────────────────────────────────────────
 ```

+TODO: Is there are way to suppress the header row and the # column
+TODO: from a specific command output.

 To see the commands in the Nushell configuration file `startup` section,
 enter `open $(config path) | get startup`.